sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/250 - preprocessors/105 - merge-lines.md

 Notes
 ====
-Because the Merge Lines preprocessor evaluates after the built-in line merger, there are limitations on the combinations of parameter values you can set.
+Because the Merge Lines preprocessor evaluates after the built-in line merger, there are limitations to the combinations of parameter values you can set.
 See the following for constraints:

 **yOverlapThreshold**